 Another great thing about choosing to live outside the city and in the suburbs of Fairfax County is the lower crime rate.
 The crime rate in Fairfax County is lower than that of the nearest major city of Washington DC.

 But it is also lower than neighboring Arlington County and the city of Alexandria.
 Crime is ranked on a scale of 1 (low crime) to 100 (high crime) on the Best Places dot net.

 Fairfax County’s violent crime is 10.2.
 (The US average is 22.7)

 Fairfax County property crime is 23.1.
 (The US average is 35.4)

 Pro #3: Strong Job Market

-Another good thing about living in Fairfax County area is the incredible job market.
-The pre-covid unemployment rate Fairfax County is about 2.3% which is about 1.4% lower than the national average.
+Another good thing about living in the Fairfax County area is the incredible job market.
+The pre-covid unemployment rate in Fairfax County is about 2.3% which is about 1.4% lower than the national average.

-A few of the area’s largest employers are included on that list for example: Freddie Mac Booz Allen, and Northrop Grumman.
-Additionally, in 2019 it was announced the Amazon second headquarters would be coming to neighboring Arlington County.
+A few of the area’s largest employers are included on that list for example Freddie Mac Booz Allen, and Northrop Grumman.
+Additionally, in 2019 it was announced the Amazon’s second headquarters would be coming to neighboring Arlington County.

 Not to mention the number of opportunities in the tech and IT space.